jerome-breton/xhprof-simple-profiler/README.md

 # xhprof-simple-profiler
-Simple class to include in order to diagnose a webpage with XHProf or Tideways
+Simple class to include in order to diagnose a PHP webpage with XHProf or Tideways.
+An open-source alternative to Blackfire.io.

-XHProf, UProfiler or Tideways extensions must be installed.
+[Tideways](https://github.com/tideways/php-profiler-extension), [UProfiler](https://github.com/FriendsOfPHP/uprofiler) or [XHProf](https://github.com/phacility/xhprof) extensions must be installed.

+Nowadays, Tideways is the only one supporting PHP 7 and PHP 5.6 ;
+Uprofiler is compatible with PHP 5.6 and lower ;
+XHProf is compatible with PHP 5.5 and lower.

 ## Usage

-You will need to include the profiler.php file and instanciate JbnProfiler()
+The `/html` folder must be HTTP viewable.
+The base url for this folder must then be given when you include the profiler.php file and instanciate JbnProfiler()

 ```php
 <?php